Confluence Tables

 - Paste or build a Confluence table as usual.

-- In the macro settings (view mode or preview), you’ll see live controls and can configure features.
+- In macro settings (view mode or preview) you’ll see live controls to configure features.

 - Publish the page to view the fully interactive table.